 What To Do After Surgery

-Post-Operatively, all patients are given Post-Operative Information specific to the nature of their surgery.
+Post-operation ALL patients will receive Post-Operative patient Information specific to their surgery.
 This sheet contains important details and informs them of the recommended post-operative care and details regarding follow-up appointments.

-Your post-operative instruction sheet will contain detailed information on how to manage your dressings.
+Your post-operative patient information sheet will contain details on how to manage your dressings.

 It is normal to have a small amount of red blood or clear fluid draining from the wound.
 If this increases, apply pressure for 10 minutes to the area.
 If this does not work, then please contact Dr Briggs’s Rooms on (03) 8849 1444.